willypermana/Profil-Kesehatan/bab_09_apendiks/README.md

 https://ctan.org/pkg/excel2latex?lang=en

-Conversely you can just use the Excel provided sheet from Pusdatin and call it a day, but then you have to find another way to integrate them to the List of Tables...
+Conversely you could just use the provided Excel sheets from Pusdatin and call it a day, but then you have to find another way to integrate them to the List of Tables...

 Not going to put all of tables here.
 Just the very first one and a quite long table for the general idea.